polla-fattah/FSPD/README.md

 #Notes

  1. The list of stock tickers of [Dow Jones](https://en.wikipedia.org/wiki/Dow_Jones_Industrial_Average) and [S&P500](https://en.wikipedia.org/wiki/List_of_S%26P_500_companies) in functions `getSP500List()` and `getDJList()` has been copied from Wikipedia in 1/9/2015.
- 2. There is no track for ticker changes if a ticker symbol does not exist in specified date period the function will produce an error.
+ 2. There is no track for ticker changes if a ticker symbol does not exist in specified date period the function will produce a warning and can be changed to stop the process by throwing an error.
  3. There are some differences between google and yahoo in the variable naming, price precision and date format.